-- d) the terms "Air Service", "International Air Service", "Airline" shall have the meaning respectively assigned to them in Article 96 of the Convention; - e) the term "Change of Aircraft" means: the operation of one of the Agreed Services by a Designated Airline in such a way that one or more sectors of the Specified Route are flown by different aircraft; - f) the term "the Convention" means: the Convention on International Civil Aviation, opened for signature at Chicago on 7 December 1944, and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or the Convention under Articles 90 and 94 thereof, insofar as those Annexes and amendments have become effective for, or been ratified by both Contracting Parties; - g) the term "Designated Airline" means: the Airline which has been designated and authorized in accordance with Article 3 of this Agreement (Designation and Authorization); - h) the term "Stores", means: articles of a readily consumable nature for use or sale on board an aircraft during flight including commissary supplies; - i) the term "Bonded Stores" means: Stores that are temporarily kept under customs custody; - j) the term "Price" means: any amount, excluding governmental levies, charged or to be charged by the Airline, directly or through their agents, to any person or entity for the carriage of passengers (and their baggage) and cargo (excluding mail) in air transportation, including: - (I) the conditions governing the availability and applicability of a Price; and m) the term "Capacity" means: the combination of frequency per week and (the configuration of) the type of aircraft used on the route offered to the public by the Designated Airline(s);

-- (II) the charges and conditions for any services ancillary to such carriage which are offered by the Airline; - k) the term "Territory" in relation to either Contracting Party shall be deemed to be the land areas and territorial waters adjacent thereto under the sovereignty, protection or mandate of the Contracting Party;

-1) the term "User Charge" means: a charge imposed on Airlines for the provision of airport, air navigation, or aviation security facilities or services including related services and facilities;

-n) the term "EU Member state" means: a state that is now or in the future a contracting party to the Treaty on the European Union and the Treaty on the functioning of the European Union;
+- d) the terms "Air Service", "International Air Service", "Airline" and "Stop for non-traffic purposes" shall have the meaning respectively assigned to them in Article 96 of the Convention; - e) the term "Change of Aircraft" means the operation of one of the Agreed Services by a Designated Airline in such a way that one or more sectors of the Specified Route are flown by different aircraft; - f) the term "the Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on 7 December 1944, and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or the Convention under Articles 90 and 94 thereof, insofar as those Annexes and amendments have become effective for, or have been ratified by both Contracting Parties; - g) the term "Designated Airline" means the Airline which has been designated and authorized in accordance with Article 3 (Designation and Authorization) of this Agreement; - h) the term "Stores" means articles of a readily consumable nature for use or sale on board an aircraft during flight including commissary supplies; - i) the term "Tariff" means any amount, excluding governmental levies, charged or to be charged by the Airline, directly or through their agents, to any person or entity for the carriage of passengers (and their baggage) and cargo (excluding mail) in air transportation, including: - (i) the conditions governing the availability and applicability of a Tariff; and - (ii) the charges and conditions for any services ancillary to such carriage which are offered by the Airline; - j) the term "Territory" in relation to either Contracting Party shall be deemed to be the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection or mandate of the Contracting Party: - k) the term "User Charge" means a charge imposed on Airlines for the provision of airport, air navigation, or aviation security facilities or services including related services and facilities; - I) the term "Capacity" means the combination of frequency per week and (the configuration of) the type of aircraft used on the route offered to the public by the Designated Airline(s); - m) the term "Place of Effective Management" means the place where key management and commercial decisions that are necessary for the conduct of the entity's business as a whole are in substance made.
+All relevant facts and circumstances must be examined to determine the place of effective management.
+An entity may have more than one place of management, but it can have only one place of effective management at any one time; - n) the term "EU Member State" means a state that is now or in the future a contracting party to the Treaty on the European Union and the Treaty on the Functioning of the European Union; - o) the term "Caribbean part of the Netherlands" means the islands of Bonaire, Sint Eustatius and Saba; - p) the term "the Netherlands" means: - (i) the European part of the Netherlands, and - (ii) the Caribbean part of the Netherlands; - q) the term "residents of the Caribbean part of the Netherlands" means residents with the nationality of the Kingdom of the Netherlands originating from the Caribbean part of the Netherlands. - 2.
+The applicable legislation for the European part of the Netherlands includes applicable legislation of the European Union.